Who Drives Me Crazy

-Who Makes Me Crazy is a 1995 South Korean romantic comedy film starring Lee Byung-hun and Choi Jin-sil.
+Who Makes Me Crazy is a 1995 South Korean romantic comedy film starring Lee Byung-hun (in his film debut) and Choi Jin-sil.

 Plot

 Kim Jong-du, a salesman who believes that luck will change when he becomes a famous writer.
 However he is forced to give up after his story failed to win at a spring literature contest.
 Added to this is the fear that his girlfriend Joo-young will leave him.
 After Joo-young gets a job Jong-du realizes his mistakes that knows that she will never leave him.